saveourtool/sarif-utils/README.md

 #### How to use:

-Library provides easy-to-use API for fix patches applying, it's just need to provide the path to `SARIF` file with expected fixes and the list of paths to target files which are presented in `SARIF`.
+Library provides easy-to-use API for fix patches applying, it's just need to provide the path to `SARIF` file, which contain the list of fixes (`fix objects`) for target files and the list of paths to these files, in the manner, in which they are presented in `SARIF` (via absolute/relative paths).

 ```kotlin
     val processedFiles: List<Path> = SarifFixAdapter(